asa-spades/gaussMiner/README.md

 Usage: python python gaussMiner '<pattern>' flags

-e.g. <pattern> = *.log  ...Must put glob pattern in quotes to avoid the shell from expanding the wildcards etc.  Python will do that.
+e.g. <pattern> = *.log  ...Must put glob pattern in quotes to avoid the shell from expanding the wildcards etc.  Python will do that later when I want it to.

 python gaussMiner --help